 Emlagh Lodge is located on the Dingle shore and commands breathtaking views of the bay and harbour, with the town centre just a 5-minute stroll along the shoreline and harbour-side, after which you will find Dingle’s restaurants and shops.

-Please note: Due to a lack of accommodation available in Dunquin, you may be accommodated in Dingle town for an extra night.
-Taxi transfers will be provided to take you from the trail to your overnight accommodation in Dingle town and back the next day.
+Please note that due to a lack of accommodation available in Dunquin, you may be accommodated in Dingle town for an extra night.
+In this case taxi transfers will be provided to take you from the trail to your overnight accommodation in Dingle town and back the next day.